aeon-toolkit/aeon/docs/source/get_involved/governance.rst

    reverted if it receives a rejection in addition.
 -  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of agenda for the next developer meetup.
-   In that meeting, a core developer is assigned to review the PR and either approve or reject within five days of the meeting excluding weekends.
+   In that meeting, a core developer is assigned to review the PR and either approve or reject within 7 days of the meeting.

 Failure of lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection in the PR.